 Fossil fuels used for construction vehicles and other energy-consuming equipment would be used during grading, paving, roadway construction, building construction, and architectural coatings.
 Fuel energy consumed during construction would be temporary and would not represent a significant demand on energy resources.
 In addition, some incidental energy conservation would occur during construction through compliance with State requirements that heavy-duty diesel equipment not in use for more than five minutes be turned off.
-Project construction Agency (EPA) and CARB engine emissions standards.
+Project construction equipment would also be required to comply with the latest U.S. Environmental Protection Agency (EPA) and CARB engine emissions standards.
 These emissions standards require highly efficient combustion systems that maximize fuel efficiency and reduce fuel consumption.
 Due to increasing transportation costs and fuel prices, contractors and owners have a strong financial incentive to avoid wasteful, inefficient, and unnecessary consumption of energy during construction (CEQA Appendix F - Criterion 4).